Table of Contents

 Once there was a boy named Vikram who worked in his uncle’s small shop after school.
 One evening, while counting the money, Vikram noticed that he had been given extra change by a customer.
 He felt tempted to keep it, as no one was watching.

-Vikram’s uncle heard about this and felt proud of him.
-He trusted Vikram more and even gave him more responsibilities in the shop.
+Vikram’s uncle heard about this and felt proud.
+He trusted Vikram more and gave him more responsibilities.
 Soon, customers also started trusting Vikram and preferred buying things from the shop.

 Vikram understood that honesty may seem difficult at first, but it builds trust and respect in the long run.